itsSanalog/sanalog.net/sanastro/src/content/blog/tools.md

 *<span class="muted">..whether i like them or not.</span>*

-Here is a list of different items and tools I use frequently.
+A list of different items and tools I use frequently.
 For detailed thoughts on a specific product, check out [reviews/tools](/blog/reviews/tools) or click on individual links below.

 # Computers